Sprain vs Strain which is worse

 As you can see from the symptoms above, sprains and strains are quite similar.
 In addition, many of the same treatments are used to heal both issues.

-So neither of these injuries is necessarily worse than the other.
-Much more important is the severity of the injury.
+Neither of these injuries is necessarily worse than the other.
+What’s important is the severity of the injury.
 That’s because both sprains and strains can range from mild to severe.
 In mild cases, your soft tissues may be overstretched or twisted, while in severe cases these tissues can be completely torn.

 When to See a Doctor